 Copies can only be made in accordance with copyright procedures.

-The Archives Centre is committed to having a fully equipped conservation studio and a conservator and conservation assistant.
+The Archives Centre is committed to having a fully equipped conservation studio and adequate professional conservation staff.

 The emphasis will always be on preventive conservation where possible.